iiasa/CWatM/Tools/documentation/sourcecode.rst

 Global dataset
 ==============

-| If you are interested in obtaining the gloabl data set,
+| If you are interested in obtaining the global data set,
 | please send an email to wfas.info@iiasa.ac.at
 | We will give you access to our ftp server